A Idioms

 - poorly, barely adequate

-The cleaning staff cleaned the room after a fashion but certainly not very well.
+The cleaning staff cleaned the lunchroom after a fashion but not very well.

 after all

-I decided to take the swimming course after all.
+I have decided not to take swimming lessons after all.

 after all